opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 .. note:: Once the *pinned center* is defined, it will remain active when animating skeleton sections both with the **Skeleton** tool (|skeleton|), and with the **Animate** tool (|animate|).
 To freely animate any skeleton section again, reset the pinned center information (see below).

-Multiple additional centers can be *temporarily pinned* at any frame in order to constrain additional joints to a specific position. *Unlike the pinned center*, **temporarily pinned centers** are *not* preserved when the current frame changes, as they are used only to define the position of the sections at a certain frame.
+Multiple additional centers can be *temporarily pinned* at any frame in order to constrain additional joints to a specific position.
+Unlike the pinned center, **temporarily pinned centers** are *not* preserved when the current frame changes, as they are used only to define the position of the sections at a certain frame.

 Using **temporarily pinned centers** allows for the definition of specific poses at specific frames, for example the rising of an arm by pinning the shoulder joint.